-Worth-it is excited to announce we have been collaborating with Bedford CAMHS and 6 secondary schools to deliver our school-based wellbeing peer mentoring programme, Wellbeing Ambassadors.
+In 2017, Worth-it collaborated with Bedford CAMHS and 6 secondary schools to deliver our school-based wellbeing peer mentoring programme, Wellbeing Ambassadors.

-The Wellbeing Ambassadors programme provides a unique opportunity to apply evidence-based techniques and strategies that improve wellbeing, through peer to peer support.
-The programme combines several highly effective approaches proven to improve the wellbeing of young people.
+The Wellbeing Ambassadors programme provided a unique opportunity to apply evidence-based techniques and strategies that improve wellbeing, through peer to peer support.
+The programme combined several highly effective approaches proven to improve the wellbeing of young people.

 The programme combined peer mentoring, peer coaching and applied positive psychology to develop the wellbeing of both the Wellbeing Ambassadors and the peers they mentor.

 Working with CAMHS school link team